4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/trie/README.md

     <em>Source: <a href="https://java2blog.com/trie-data-structure-in-java/">Java2Blog</a></em>
 </div>

+### TrieNode
+A TrieNode represents a single node within a trie, which is a specialized tree-like data structure used primarily for storing strings in a compact format.
+It typically encapsulates the following:

+1. Some kind of data structure to track children nodes; usually a HashMap or an array where indices represent alphabets (e.g. an array of size 26 for chars a-z)
+   - Our implementation uses HashMap which is more versatile since it doesn't restrict the type of characters.
+But it is not uncommon to see nodes with int or char array.
+In fact, PS5 of CS2040s does this!
+2. Boolean flag to denote the end of a sequence of characters.
+3. Optional: Additional fields to augment the trie.
+For instance, one can track the weight of the subtree rooted at each node to easily query the number of words with some prefix.
+4. Optional: Parent pointer.
+Some trie implementations include a back-pointer to the node's parent.
+This is not required for basic trie operations but can be useful for certain algorithms that require traversing the trie in reverse, such as deletions or suffix trie constructions.
+   - Our implementation features one such method where we prune the trie.
+But we used an array to track past nodes seen rather than rely on parent pointers.

 ## Complexity Analysis
 Let the length of the longest word be _L_ and the number of words be _N_.